 Making personal connections through kindness, likeability, humor, and other factors can be a powerful tool for influencing behavior.
 There is a line that teachers must not cross.

 Students don’t need a friend to hang out with; they need someone to look up to.
 Since you are not a peer, you can never act like one.
 They will lose respect for you if you use slang and pretend to become excessively familiar.
-Being too friendly with students can lose the impact on the teacher-student relationship.
+Being too friendly with students can negatively impact the teacher-student relationship.

 Conclusion – Grow Your Teaching Skills

-Teachers should work on becoming better and improve their teaching skills and methods every year.
+Teachers should work on becoming better and improving their teaching skills and methods every year.
 Several factors should be improved, including personal development.

 Teachers must continue to challenge themselves and upgrade their teaching skills by engaging in ongoing learning, professional growth, and frequent discussions with other educators.

 Look at your style, and be sure you never do any of the items mentioned on this list.

 Do not follow the same practice of teaching year after year.
 The most effective thing you can do to grow and become a better teacher is to listen and learn from your students.

 Listening to students helps you continuously evolve your teaching practices and builds you into a trusted role model for your students.